 If we process your information based on our legitimate interests as explained in this Privacy Notice, or in the public interest, you can object to this processing in certain circumstances.
 In such cases, we will cease processing your information unless we have compelling legitimate grounds to continue processing or where it is needed for legal reasons.
 Where we use your data for direct marketing purposes, you can always object using the unsubscribe link in such communications or changing your account settings.

 Where you have provided consent to certain data processing, you have the right to withdraw that consent at any time by contacting Barnes & Thornburg at email@example.com.
-A withdrawal of consent will not affect the validity of our use of your personal data up until the point you have withdrawn your consent.
+A withdrawal of consent will not affect the validity of our use of your Personal Information up until the point you have withdrawn your consent.

-Barnes & Thornburg welcomes you to contact us regarding the information we have collected about you, including regarding the nature and accuracy of the data that has been collected about you, to request an update, modification, or deletion of your information, to opt-out of certain Websites uses of your information, or to withdraw any consent you may have granted to Barnes & Thornburg.
+Barnes & Thornburg welcomes you to contact us regarding the information we have collected about you, including regarding the nature and accuracy of the data that has been collected about you, to request an update, modification, or deletion of your information, to opt-out of certain Services uses of your information, or to withdraw any consent you may have granted to Barnes & Thornburg.
 Please note that the rights available to you for access to your information may vary depending upon your jurisdiction.
 Barnes & Thornburg seeks to ensure all individuals are provided with the rights afforded by their governing jurisdiction.

 Please note requests to delete or remove your information do not necessarily ensure complete or comprehensive removal of the content or information posted, and removed information may persist in backup copies.
-If you delete or opt-out of the collection and use of your information, you understand that certain features, including but not limited to access to the Websites, may no longer be available to you.
+If you delete or opt-out of the collection and use of certain information certain features of the Services may no longer be available to you.

-We may retain the information we receive about you for as long as necessary to fulfil our contractual and legal obligations, or indefinitely, but information generally will be retained only for as long as necessary to fulfill the purposes for which the information was collected, pursuant to contractual or legal obligations, or as otherwise required by law.
-In addition, we may delete your personal data from our systems as part of a data retention plan.
-Following termination or deactivation of a Websites Account, Barnes & Thornburg may retain your information and content for a commercially reasonable time for backup, archival, and audit purposes.
+We retain the information we receive about you for as long as necessary to fulfill the purposes for which the information was collected, pursuant to contractual or legal obligations, or as otherwise required by law.
+In addition, we may delete your Personal Information from our systems in accordance with our data retention policies.
+Barnes & Thornburg may retain your information and content for a commercially reasonable time for backup, archival, and audit purposes.

 Please note information Barnes & Thornburg collects about you may be transferred, processed and/or accessed by us in the United States, or another country where we, or our Service Providers operate.
-Please be aware your personal data may be transferred to, and maintained on, computers located outside of your state or country where privacy laws may differ from and may not be as protective as those where you live.
-If you are located outside the United States and choose to allow us to collect information about you, please be aware that Barnes & Thornburg may transfer your personal data to the United States and process and store it there.
+Please be aware your Personal Information may be transferred to, and maintained on, computers located outside of your state or country where privacy laws may differ from and may not be as protective as those where you live.
+If you are located outside the United States and choose to allow us to collect information about you, please be aware that Barnes & Thornburg may transfer your Personal Information to the United States and process and store it there.

 If you are located in the European Economic Area (“EEA”) or other regions with laws governing data collection and use that may differ from U.S. law, please note that we may transfer information to a country or jurisdiction that does not have the same data protection laws as your jurisdiction, as disclosed in this Privacy Notice.
 It may also be processed by staff operating outside the EEA who work for us or for one of Service Providers, also as disclosed.

 Barnes & Thornburg may modify this Privacy Notice from time to time.
-The most current version of this Privacy Notice will govern our use of your information and will be located at www.btlaw.com.
-You may contact us to obtain prior versions.
-We will notify you of material changes to this policy by posting a notice at the Websites or by emailing you, if applicable, and provide an “at a glance” overview of any changes.
+The most current version of this Privacy Notice will govern our use of your information and will be located at https://btlaw.com/privacy-policy.
+We will notify you of material changes to this policy by posting a notice to our website.
+The latest version of this Privacy Notice will always be the one posted at https://btlaw.com/privacy-policy.